Enhancing Architecture Frameworks by Including Modern Stakeholders and their Views/Viewpoints: Enhancing architecture frameworks

 \subsection{Proposed viewpoints and views}

-We propose two new architecture viewpoint categories to frame the concerns of data scientists and data engineers in architecture frameworks of systems, software, and enterprises.
-We call the new viewpoint categories analytics modeling (alternatively DA or data science) and analytics operations (or DE), respectively.
+We propose two new architecture viewpoint categories to frame the concerns of data scientists and data engineers in the architecture frameworks of systems, software, and enterprises.
+We call the new viewpoint categories analytics modeling (alternatively DA or data science) and analytics operations (or DE), respectively \cite{Pivarski+2016}.
 Moreover, we propose adopting and adapting existing notations and model kinds to realize corresponding views for the new viewpoints, as well as new views for the viewpoints of other stakeholders communicating and collaborating with data scientists and data engineers.

 According to our own knowledge about the state of practice in the field of DEA (or DSE), we envisioned the mathematical notations commonly used in DA and ML, as well as the graphical notation of PGMs \cite{Bishop2006}, and the Data-Flow Graphs (DFGs), also known as Computational Graphs (CGs) \cite{Abadi+2015} for ANNs, as potentially adequate candidates for providing the necessary model kinds that should serve the architecture views required for supporting the proposed new architecture viewpoints.
 In addition, we assumed that existing UML diagrams could be adopted for adapting the viewpoints of other stakeholders in order to enable their appropriate communication and collaboration with data scientists and data engineers.
-The empirical study through the survey questionnaire confirmed these assumptions and helped us devise the new viewpoints and views using existing notations and model kinds, as illustrated in Table \ref{tab:viewpoints-views}.
+The empirical study through the survey questionnaire confirmed these assumptions and helped us devise new viewpoints and views using existing notations and model kinds, as illustrated in Table \ref{tab:viewpoints-views}.
 The list of notations and model kinds in each row of the table is ordered based on the opinions of the survey participants concerning the suitability of each option for the specific purpose.
-The radar diagrams in Figures \ref{fig:data-scientist-1} and \ref{fig:data-scientist-2} show this for the collaboration of data scientists with their peers, whereas the ones in Figures \ref{fig:data-engineer-1} and \ref{fig:data-engineer-2} demonstrate this for the collaboration of data engineers with their peers.
-In fact, we asked the same question from each stakeholder group in two different ways: what is the best model kind and notation for their collaboration; and what is the most suitable model kind and notation for describing the system architecture from their viewpoint?
+Tables \ref{tab:data-scientist-1} and \ref{tab:data-scientist-2} show this from the viewpoint of data scientists, whereas Tables \ref{tab:data-engineer-1} and \ref{tab:data-engineer-2} illustrate this from the viewpoint of data engineers.
+In fact, we asked the same question from each stakeholder group in two different ways: (i) What is the best model kind and notation for their collaboration? (ii) What is the most suitable model kind and notation for describing the system architecture from their viewpoint?